Diary of Making: Scale, Structure and Commitment

 January 2025

-January marked the beginning of a research-led phase supported by bursary funding.
-This period was not about producing finished objects, but about establishing direction, identifying gaps in my knowledge and committing to a process that could support sustained development rather than short-term solutions.
+January marked the start of a research-led phase supported by bursary funding.
+This was not about producing finished objects.
+It was about setting direction, identifying gaps and committing to structural development rather than short-term solutions.

 Establishing Intent